praneethsonu/A-Serverless-Web-Application-using-Generative-AI/README.md

-# Cloud-Based Generative AI Serverless Web Application
+# Harnessing Generative AI for a Serverless Web Application

 ## Description
 build a serverless web application powered by Generative AI using Amazon Bedrock and the Claude 3 Sonnet foundation model.
 Users can enter a list of ingredients, and the application will generate delicious recipes based on the input ingredients.
 The application includes an HTML-based user interface for ingredient submission and a backend web app to request AI-generated recipes.